 When startups in 2020 find product market fit they are under pressure to expand globally as quickly as possible.
 This is because digital markets are so efficient.
 Also, the loss of friction has turned many industries into winner-take-all competitions.

-I've been doing international expansion work for 20 years.
+I've been doing international expansion work for a long time.
 In that time some things have stayed the same and some have changed completely.

 So how should hypergrowth businesses in 2020 think about going global?